Cuntaquinte/va_proyecto/README.md

 #### Type of data:

--Category (city, sex, classification of nutritional status, classification of health status)
+- Category (city, sex, classification of nutritional status, classification of health status)

--Ordinals - Quantitative sequential (all variables of diet, socio-demographic variables: age, stratum, and all health variables)
+- Ordinals - Quantitative sequential (all variables of diet, socio-demographic variables: age, stratum, and all health variables)

 - Qualitative - ordinal - sequential (classification of nutritional status)